2. VIDEO: Introduction to the science of childbirth

 I often think that, if people came from another planet and asked us how do we reproduce ourselves, and we were to describe the human birth process, they would probably not believe us.
 It's so complicated.
 And now we've gone one step, over the last hundred years, we've gone from it being a complex, mysterious process, to something we think we can improve upon by giving medicines and drugs.
 We are flying blind.
 We are flying without a guide book to tell us what are the costs and benefits of these procedures.
 There are, we hope, some benefits to some of them.
 There may be costs that we're not aware of, especially for the child.

-Aleeca Bell, Assistant Professor at the University of Illinois at Chicago
+Aleeca Bell, Associate Professor at the University of Illinois at Chicago

 We don't have a clue as to what kind of long term heritable, intergenerational changes can take place.
 So, we have this narrow, very narrow minded view of childbirth and our research needs to broaden and really get in there and investigate what are the consequences to humanity?